Dumm Dumm Dumm

 Dumm Dumm Dumm is a 2001 Indian Tamil-language romantic comedy film co-written and directed by Azhagam Perumal and produced by director Mani Ratnam under his home studio, Madras Talkies.
 It stars R. Madhavan and Jyothika, with Vivek, Manivannan and Murali portraying other pivotal roles.
 The film featured cinematography by Ramji, editing by Sreekar Prasad and music composed by Karthik Raja.

 Dumm Dumm Dumm opened on 13 April 2001 to positive reviews and became a commercial hit.

-The film depicts two career-oriented young people being pressured into an arranged marriage by their respective families.
+The film depicts two career-oriented young people Aditya and Ganga being pressured into an arranged marriage by their respective families.
 To their own surprise, they get along well and are attracted to each other.
 Their wedding is cancelled due to a violent quarrel between their families over cheating at a card game.
 The would-be-couple make efforts to reunite.

 Plot

-Ganga lives in a small village in Thenkasi district of Tamil Nadu and yet secures state second rank in XII board exams.
+Ganga lives in a small village in Tirunelveli district of Tamil Nadu and yet secures state second rank in XII board exams.
 Although she wishes to pursue civil engineering at Chennai, her father Veluthambi plans for her to marry young Lawyer Adhithya aka Adhi, who hails from the same village.
 The reason for this alliance is that Adhi's rich dad, Maruthapillai was Veluthambi's former boss who helped him become a rich rice mill owner, and Velu wants to repay the moral debt.
 Adhi is fun-loving and has just completed his law degree and prefers to enjoy his bachelor life at Chennai and is not interested in marriage.

 Adhi comes to the village and meets Ganga trying to convey his feelings.
 To his surprise, Ganga is also not interested in marriage as she wants to study in Chennai.
 Both of them decide to somehow stop the wedding by creating some problem before the wedding, but all their efforts go in vain as both the families get even closer following their plans.

 Slowly, Adhi and Ganga start liking each other and decide to get married.
 However, to their shock, on the day before the wedding, a small quarrel erupts between Veluthambi and Maruthapillai while playing cards.
 Maruthapillai accuses Veluthambi of cheating during the game, which was actually done by Adhi's relative Dr Kathamuthu.
 Veluthambi retaliates to prove his genuineness.
 The argument, which started in a funnier tone, gets serious slowly, and immediately, both of the families decide to get the wedding cancelled and in the tussle, Adhi's house servant, Saami, is stabbed.
 Ganga's brother-in-law, a government school PT teacher, is blamed for the incident and is arrested.